-For Backmuir Wood to continue to be a pleasant, tranquil place to visit, with easily accessible paths.
+Backmuir Wood will continue to be a welcoming and pleasant place to visit for quiet informal recreation, with easily accessible paths.
+There will be a wide range of users, mainly local dog walkers and families, but also people from further afield.
 Local schools and nurseries will be using the wood regularly.
+Access provision will be in keeping with Woodland Trust access guidelines.